 In the case of a fire, the first requirement is for staff to ensure the safe evacuation of all persons from the building to the safe places indicated on the fire procedures notices.
 The building should NOT then be re-entered until it has been confirmed that it is safe to do so.

-The Fire Brigade will be summoned by the: (Name)..............................................or in their absence by (Name) ................................................
+The Fire Brigade will be summoned automatically through the linked alarm system.

 Fire wardens will sweep their designated areas and report to the ‘Person in Charge’